Challenges

 Gender equality

-Internal conflicts due to gender inequality are on the rise.
+Internal conflicts due to gender inequality and violence against women are on the rise.

-Thinking innovatively at the intersection of gender equality is priceless for social innovation because many control mechanisms such as clothing, social interaction, freedom of movement, education, work and marriage prevent women from proving their existence.
+Thinking innovatively at the intersection of gender and equality, is priceless for peacebuilding because many control mechanisms (such as clothing, social interaction, freedom of movement, education, work and marriage) prevent women from proving their existence.

-This can only be made possible if the male-dominated decision-making structures are made to open up the new spaces for women –especially for the representatives of marginalised groups.
+This can only be made possible if the male-dominated decision-making structures are made to open up new spaces for women –especially for representatives of marginalised and vulnerable groups.

 3